 The Mahler Chamber Orchestra (MCO) was founded in 1997 by former members of the Gustav Mahler Youth Orchestra.
 Today some 45 musicians from 20 nations form the core of this independently financed ensemble, which performs about 180 concerts each year.
-Over the course of its nearly 20-year history, the MCO has performed in 35 countries and on five continents.
+Over the course of its 20-year history, the MCO has performed on five continents.
 Alongside co-founder Claudio Abbado, Daniel Harding has played a significant role in the development of the MCO; after eight years as its leader, he was named Conductor Laureate for Life in 2011.
 Since 2016 Daniele Gatti has been closely associated with the ensemble as Artistic Advisor, and together they are working on a Beethoven cycle that will be presented during tours until 2020, the 250th anniversary of the compeer’s birth.
 In this capacity he succeeds Leif Ove Andsnes, who previously performed and recorded the complete Beethoven piano concertos with the MCO.
-Along with the conductor Teodor Currentzis and the violinist Isabelle Faust, the pianist Mitsuko Uchida has also collaborated as Artistic Partner since January 2016; she will perform Mozart piano concertos in particular with the ensemble, as during their Japanese tour in the coming fall.
-The MCO has performed regularly in Ferrara, Italy, since 1998 and has been a permanent member of LUCERNE FESTIVAL since 2003, where many musicians also participate in the LUCERNE FESTIVAL ORCHESTRA.
+The conductor Teodor Currentzis, the violinist Isabelle Faust, and the pianist Mitsuko Uchida are closely associated with the ensemble as Artistic Partners.
+The MCO has performed regularly since 2003 at LUCERNE FESTIVAL, where many of its musicians also comprise the LUCERNE FESTIVAL ORCHESTRA.
 In spring 2017, the MCO was orchestra-in-residence at the International Music Festival of the Canary Islands and at the Festival de Saint-Denis in France.
 Additional highlights include its debut at Hamburg’s Elbphilharmonie with Mitsuko Uchida at the new Elbphilharmonie in Hamburg; with Daniil Trifonov in Heidelberg, Dortmund, and Turin; and with Teodor Currentzis in Munich, Ferrara, and Cologne, where they performed Berio’s Coro in five European cities under the direction of Teodor Currentzis.
-For the premiere of George Benjamin’s Written on Skin at the Aix-en-Provence Festival, the MCO received the International Opera Award in 2013; in the spring of 2016 it presented the work in semi-staged performances conducted by the composer in Dortmund, Cologne, Barcelona, Madrid, and London.
-The MCO has won such awards as the Grammy and the Diapason d’Or for its recordings.
+For the premiere of George Benjamin’s Written on Skin at the Aix-en-Provence Festival, the MCO received the International Opera Award in 2013.
+Its discography has garnered such distinctions as the Grammy Award and the Diapason d’Or for its recordings.
 In 2017 it received the German Design Award’s prize for Cultural Branding.

 LUCERNE FESTIVAL debut on 8 September 1999 in a program of works by Mozart and Beethoven conducted by Kurt Masur.